SenseLogic/VISTA/README.md

 ## Goals

-*   Modest : focuses on small scale applications
+*   Modest : focuses on small scale applications.
-*   Minimal : just wraps and extends native types
+*   Minimal : just wraps and extends native types.
-*   Concise : eliminates most boilerplate code
+*   Concise : eliminates most boilerplate code.
-*   Compact : uses simple yet efficient algorithms
+*   Compact : uses simple yet efficient algorithms.
-*   Modular : allows to include only what is needed
+*   Modular : allows to include only what is needed.
-*   Modern : uses ES6 and native web components
+*   Modern : uses ES6 and native web components.
-*   Direct : can be used immediately without bundler
+*   Direct : can be used immediately without bundler.

 ## Features